Anonymous Reporting Hotline FAQs

 When you submit your report, by phone or online, you will be assigned a unique code called a Report Key.
 Please be sure to remember your Report Key and password.
 Should you desire to follow up on the status of your concern, or want to provide additional information, simply call back or log in with your password and Report Key.

 Brown University is committed to the highest standards of ethics, integrity, honesty, fairness and compliance with the law in its academic, research and business activities.
-If an employee does not feel comfortable speaking with a supervisor or another resource, or an employee desires anonymity, the Anonymous Reporting Hotline is available to bring a concern to Brown's attention.
+If an individual does not feel comfortable speaking with a supervisor, instructor, advisor or another resource, or an individual desires anonymity, the Anonymous Reporting Hotline is available to bring a concern to Brown's attention.

 You may file a report anonymously, or you may identify yourself when filing a report using the phone line or web.
 However, if you wish to remain anonymous, you, as a reporting party, need to ensure that other details disclosed do not reveal your identity by accident in the report.
 For example, “From my office next John Smith…”; “In my 32 years…”; or “My supervisor, Jane Doe…” when Jane Doe supervises only you or a few employees.